madebits/madebits.github.io/r/linux-csman.md

 1. `sudo` password
 2. any key files to use.
 Key files can be specified in any order as paths one by one by pressing *Enter* key to confirm them.
 Use *Enter* key without a path to stop entering key files, or if you are not using key files press *Enter* key to skip entry (or use `-k` option not to be asked for key files).
 3. password to encrypt the secret file.
+To have password visible append `-i e` option.

 If `secret.bin` file exists, it will be overwritten, but not truncated.
 To truncate existing files append `-t` option.

-To view back the used raw secret data (for fun) use:
+To view back the used raw secret data (for the fun of it) use:

 ```bash
 sudo cskey.sh dec secret.bin | base64 -w 0